Study Neurodiversity with this 100 Hour Course

 Coined in the 1990s, the

-term was initially to fight stigma and promote inclusion for autistic
+term 'neurodiversity' was initially used to fight stigma and promote inclusion for autistic

-people but has since broadened to include other conditions like
+people.
+Since then, it has broadened to include other conditions like

 The